HAVE YOU SEEN EDDIE?

 Which is why My Golden Rule Number 9 says:

-Before embarking on any stage of music theory teaching do all you can to motivate your student
+Before embarking on any stage of music theory teaching do all you can to motivate your student to attack the subject with strong interest

 There are two main aspects to this: Firstly there is the question of timing.
 When do you decide to teach a particular level of music theory to a student?
 I think the best answer to this is: When their continued progress will noticeably be enhanced by their understanding that particular level of theory.